HewlettPackard/green-dcc/README.md

 *   **Trade-off Plots:** Scatter plots visualizing the Pareto frontier or trade-offs between conflicting objectives (e.g., plotting Total Energy Cost vs. Total Carbon Emissions for different agents/strategies).
 *   **Time-Series Visualizations:** Line plots showing how key metrics evolve over the simulation period for different strategies (as generated by the evaluation script), highlighting dynamic behavior and adaptation to changing conditions.

-These metrics and visualizations provide a quantitative basis for comparing the effectiveness of different sustainable scheduling approaches within the GreenDCC benchmark.
+These metrics and visualizations provide a quantitative basis for comparing the effectiveness of different sustainable scheduling approaches within the SustainCluster benchmark.

 ## 12. Planned Features & Roadmap

-GreenDCC is under active development.
+SustainCluster is under active development.
 We plan to enhance the benchmark with several features to increase its realism, scope, and usability:

 *   **Geographic and Policy-based Transfer Constraints:** Introduce mechanisms to model and enforce restrictions on inter-datacenter task transfers based on data residency requirements (e.g., GDPR), national regulations, or other policy constraints.
 *   **Refined Transmission Emissions Modeling:** Move beyond the current origin-based approximation for transmission carbon emissions towards more sophisticated bottom-up network models that account for path routing, network segment efficiencies (core vs. access), and potentially dynamic energy consumption based on traffic load (e.g., based on [Guennebaud et al., 2024](https://doi.org/10.1111/jiec.13513)).